ibmresilient/resilient-community-apps/fn_extrahop/README.md

 **_NOTE:_** Get detection note will fail if `Detection Tracking` is enabled on ExtraHop.

-An example playbook that uses this SOAR function is `Extrahop Reveal(x): Update Detection`.
+An example playbook that uses this SOAR function is `Extrahop Reveal(x): Update Detection (PB)`.

 * The current note is retrieved from the ExtraHop detection when a matching SOAR incident is closed.

-The automatic data table playbook `Extrahop Reveal(x): Update Detection` is initiated when a SOAR case/incident is closed.
+The automatic data table playbook `Extrahop Reveal(x): Update Detection (PB)` is initiated when a SOAR case/incident is closed.

 <details><summary>Inputs:</summary>
 <p>